-Recommendation: FWF encourages Filippa to discuss with suppliers about possibilities to work towards higher benchmarks.
-It is advised to start with suppliers where the member company has high leverage and long term business relationship.
-FWF has developed experience with approaches that ensure that production workers in the selected facility take full benefit from the additional amounts that are committed to wage increases.
+FWF encourages Filippa K to discuss with suppliers about possibilities to work towards higher benchmarks.
+It is advised to start with suppliers where the member company has high leverage and long-term business relationship.
 FWF could give companies specific guidance on process rollout on request.